Ryuma-Orita/academic-kickstart/content/en/publication/01-Morse-Bott-inequalities.md

 +++
-title = "Morse–Bott inequalities for manifolds with boundary" authors = ["admin"] date = "2017-12-18"
-publication = "Tokyo Journal of Mathematics, vol. **41** (2018), no. 1, pp. 113–130"
+title = "Morse-Bott inequalities for manifolds with boundary" authors = ["admin"] date = "2017-12-18" publication = "Tokyo Journal of Mathematics, vol. **41** (2018), no. 1, pp. 113–130"